 Another big change with the BAPCPA was to initiate mandatory credit counseling for any consumer who wants to file for bankruptcy.
 Before you can file for Chapter 7 or Chapter 13, you must complete an accredited nonprofit credit counseling program no more than 180 days before you file.
 If you want to file, check with a bankruptcy trustee or administrator to find an approved program – or complete the form the right and we can connect you with a credit counseling service, too.

-The BAPCPA also extends the rules on debts that can be exempted from discharge.
+The BAPCPA also extends the rules on debts that can qualify for discharge exemptions.
 With that in mind, it’s important to note the following:

 - If you run up “luxury good” charges on a credit card in excess of $500 within 90 days of your filing date, it can be considered abuse, in which case that credit card would be exempted from discharge.